Top 10 Japanese-Only Super Nintendo (Super Famicom) Games

-Super Nintendo is hailed by many, including myself, as the best video game console ever created.
-Its extensive game library, hundreds of classic video game masterpieces that are widely considered the best games ever, and a Super comfortable controller, make this system an "all time all timer".
+The Super Nintendo is hailed by many, including myself, as the best video game console ever created.
+Its extensive game library, hundreds of classic video game masterpieces that are widely considered the best games ever, and a super comfortable controller, make this system an "all-time all-timer."
 Despite the variety of games that blessed the American shores for this system, there are a variety of games that could not make the perilous trek across the sea to the US (even though some of these made it to Europe... jealous).

-All of these games can be easily played on an SNES emulator (SNES9x or ZSNES), but that would require downloading ROMS and they are illegal, so that's your choice...
-OBEY THE LAW!!!! ;)
+All of these games can be easily played on a SNES emulator (SNES9x or ZSNES), but that would require downloading ROMS, and they are illegal, so that's your choice.

-The Firemen is an awesome SNES game that was released in both Europe and Japan, by The Human Corporation.
+The Firemen is an awesome SNES game that was released in both Europe and Japan by The Human Corporation.
 The point of the game is to obviously put out fires and save lives.
-Luckily for me, this game was localized to english speaking countries in Europe, so I was able to play and fully understand the game.
-The game stars Pete the firefighter who is responsible for keeping the blazes at bay, whilst saving the lives of countless innocents who are injured in the fire.
+Luckily for me, this game was localized to English speaking countries in Europe, so I was able to play and fully understand the game.
+The game stars Pete the firefighter who is responsible for keeping the blazes at bay, while saving the lives of countless innocents who are injured in the fire.
 Although this may seem like a pretty basic concept for a game, it is absolutely awesome and perfectly crafted.
-Pete and his unlimited water cannon tears through flames, but the game is not overly easy as there is a limited number of continues and the fire really can surround you at times.
-This game's awesomeness can only be conveyed through its gameplay...
-LOOK BELOW AND CHECK IT OUT.
+Pete and his unlimited water cannon tear through flames, but the game is not overly easy as there are a limited number of continues and the fire really can surround you at times.
+This game's awesomeness can only be conveyed through its gameplay.

 The Firemen Gameplay

-The gameplay is awesome and requires the player to carefully plan every move, because one wrong move, or one set of unanticipated reinforcements and you are screwed.
+The gameplay is awesome and requires the player to carefully plan every move because one wrong move or one set of unanticipated reinforcements and you are screwed.
 There is also a "fog-of-war" feature present in some chapters which makes enemies out of a certain range invisible to you as well as the surroundings.
 Luckily, there is a fan translation of the game on the internet, which allowed me to play the game with most of its story translated and all of the menus translated, which will be linked to below.
-The Fan translation is your only hope if you speak english... even if you could read Japanese the cartridges are rare and retail for at least 300 dollars.
-CHECK OUT THE GAMEPLAY VIDEO BELOW.
+The Fan translation is your only hope if you speak English: even if you could read Japanese, the cartridges are rare and retail for at least 300 dollars.

 Fire Emblem 5 Gameplay